Air Safaris: Air Safaris

-When the company ceased operations on 2 November 1961 it had five Hermes and eight Vikings.
+The first financial problems arose because banks were reluctant to grant loans to so-called "secondary" airlines.
+All scheduled flights were thus suspended on October 27.
+Few charter flights were completed by the 31st.
 The 200 staff were given formal notice that the company would close due to "money difficulties".
 An official from the company announced that they were trying to save the company but the following week a receiver was appointed.

-At a meeting of creditors on 29 January 1962 the company had a total deficiency of £521,073.
+At a meeting of creditors on 29 January 1962 the company had a total deficiency of £521,073, over a quarter of which was for unpaid fuel.
 The failure of the company was attributed by the directors to insufficient capital and too rapid expansion, loss of income from aircraft under repair, high wage costs and large hire-purchase payments were also cited.
 As the company's assets would just about cover the debts the company was handed over to the official receiver to liquidate.
+The airline AOC was revoked on 11 February 1962.